-Most Proteas prefer soils that are well-drained and acidic, and we suggest to avoid heavy clay soils, as they need good drainage for healthy root growth.
+Most Proteas prefer well-drained and acidic soils, and we suggest avoiding heavy clay soils, as they need good drainage for healthy root growth.
 If you have a garden with heavy or clay soil, consider improving the drainage by using a free-draining garden mix and either creating a raised garden bed (minimum height 12 to 18 inches / 30 to 45 cm) or installing underground drainage pipes.

 We recommended planting in autumn or spring, allowing the Proteas to absorb as much sun as possible.
 For best results, allow plenty of space between plants for air to circulate and avoid planting any Proteas deeper than the surface level in the pot.

-We suggest avoiding any use of fertilizer when planting out Proteas, as they have a specially adapted system of fine roots (called "proteoid" roots), which will develop naturally to seek out available nutrients in the soil.
-For necessary fertilization during early stages of growth, use a local plant fertilizer – either a very mild solution of a soluble fertilizer or coated slow-release pellets, with low or zero phosphorus.
+We suggest avoiding any fertilizer use when planting out Proteas, as they have a specially adapted system of fine roots (called "proteoid" roots), which will develop naturally to seek out available nutrients in the soil.
+For necessary fertilization during the early stages of growth, use a local plant fertilizer – either a very mild solution of a soluble fertilizer or coated slow-release pellets with low or zero phosphorus.
 Maturing Proteas may also need fertilizing, especially if the type of soil in your garden is free draining.

 Protea root systems must be kept lightly moist until the plants are well established (this can be up to 18 months or more).
 The frequency of watering will depend on soil type and climatic conditions.
 However, mature Proteas only require deep watering once a week during dry spells or once a fortnight during a dry winter.

 Mulching and Weed Control

-We suggest using natural mulches of around 4 inches (10 cm) thickness, such as leaves, wood chips, or general shredded garden waste, as they help to retain moisture and look great in the garden.
+We suggest using natural mulches of around 4 inches (10 cm) thickness, such as leaves, wood chips, or general shredded garden waste, as they help retain moisture and look great in the garden.
 Avoid fresh young mulching materials that tend to draw nitrogen out of the soil as they rot, causing harmful fungi.